zatilimaniahwan/zurich-ms-tech-assessment/README.md

 ### Steps to generate JWT token

-1. Before running the command, need to change the role and username in this code
+1. Before executing the command, ensure to update the role and username values in the code to match your requirements.
+To generate a token for a role that is not "admin", simply replace "admin" with your desired role.

    ```javascript
    // replace the role and username before generating the token